hyteio/platform/hyte-mq/src/main/resources/README.md

 License
 ====================

-HYTE Runtime is licensed according to the 'license.txt' file
+HYTE MQ is licensed according to the 'license.txt' file